Approved Mortgage Corporation logo

 Frequently Asked Questions

-Is Approved Mortgage Corporation legitimate?
+What services does Approved Mortgage Corporation offer?

-Doctor's Verdict on Approved Mortgage Corporation
+Research Note on Approved Mortgage Corporation

 Approved Mortgage is best suited for homebuyers and refinancers in its five-state service area who value personalized service from an established regional lender with diverse loan product options.
-The primary caveat is the lack of transparent rate and approval data—prospective borrowers should compare rates across multiple lenders and verify loan terms before committing, as the company provides no published pricing information or independent performance metrics.
+The primary caveat is the lack of listed rate and approval data—prospective borrowers should compare rates across multiple lenders and verify loan terms before committing, as the company provides no published pricing information or independent performance metrics.

 CFPB Transparency Report